ubuntu/aad-auth/README.md

 ### Package installation

 AAD authentication module for Ubuntu is published as a debian package.
-To install it from the command line, open a terminal and run the following commands:
+To install it from the command line, open a terminal and run the following command:

 ```
 sudo apt install libpam-aad libnss-aad
 ```

-This command will install required modules for PAM and NSS.
+This command will install the required modules for PAM and NSS.

 For NSS it'll update the file ```/etc/nsswitch.conf``` and add the service ```aad``` for the databases ```password```, ```group``` and ```shadow```.